Skip to content

 For example, full control over the "discussion" actions, would be:

-Here are a small list of examples scopes.
+Here are a small list of examples permissions.
 Not all of these would make sense in practice.

 Super wildcards

-These scopes relate to using super wildcards for generalized access.
+These permissions relate to using super wildcards for generalized access.

 Wildcards

-These scopes relate to using wildcards for generalized access.
+These permissions relate to using wildcards for generalized access.

-Note that when scopes have multiple levels of variables you may need to wildcard more then one block.
-For example if you want to give access for specifically creating hooks ( hooks/create ) on any repository in any organization, you would use allow/repo/*/*/hooks/create.
+Note that when permissions have multiple levels of variables you may need to wildcard more then one block.
+For example if you want to give access for specifically creating hooks ( hooks/create ) on any repository in any organization, you would use allow:repo/*/*/hooks/create.

 Variables